threefoldtecharchive/info_manual3/wiki/faq/faq.md

 <li><a href="#faq?id=when-i-set-my-farm-on-the-threefold-dashboard-with-polkadotjs-it-asks-for-a-stellar-payout-address-what-should-i-write">When I set my farm on the Threefold Dashboard with polkadot.js, it asks for a Stellar payout address.
 What should I write?</a></li>
 <li><a href="#faq?id=its-written-that-my-node-is-using-100-of-hru-what-does-it-mean">It's written that my node is using 100% of HRU.
 What does it mean?</a></li>
 <li><a href="#faq?id=on-the-threefold-explorer-i-only-see-half-of-the-virtual-cores-or-threads-my-3node-has-what-can-i-do">On the Threefold Explorer, I only see half of the virtual cores or threads my 3node has, what can I do?</a></li>
+<li><a href="#faq?id=what-is-the-current-status-on-the-wake-on-lan-wol-feature">What is the current status on the Wake-on-LAN (WOL) feature?</a></li>
 <li><a href="#faq?id=why-are-the-3nodes-resources-different-on-the-threefold-explorer-and-the-threefold-dashboard">Why are the 3nodes' resources different on the Threefold Explorer and the Threefold Dashboard?</a></li>
 <li><a href="#faq?id=what-do-cru-mru-hru-and-sru-mean-on-the-threefold-explorer">What do CRU, MRU, HRU and SRU mean on the Threefold Explorer?</a></li>
+<li><a href="#faq?id=i-have-more-than-one-threefold-3node-farm-but-i-want-all-my-3nodes-on-only-one-farm-how-can-i-put-all-my-3nodes-on-one-farm-how-can-i-change-the-farm-id-of-my-3node">I have more than one Threefold 3node farm, but I want all my 3nodes on only one farm.
+How can I put all my 3nodes on one farm?
+How can I change the farm ID of my 3node?</a></li>
 <li><a href="#faq?id=how-can-i-know-if-my-3node-is-online-on-the-grid-is-there-an-explorer-for-grid-v3">How can I know if my 3node is online on the Grid?
 Is there an Explorer for Grid V3?</a></li>
 <li><a href="#faq?id=i-booted-my-3node-and-the-monitor-says-its-online-and-connected-to-the-grid-but-the-threefold-explorer-says-it-is-offline-what-can-i-do">I booted my 3node and the monitor says it's online and connected to the Grid.
 But the Threefold Explorer says it is offline?
 What can I do?</a></li>
 <li><a href="#faq?id=my-3node-does-show-on-the-threefold-explorer-but-not-on-the-threefold-dashboard-what-can-i-do">My 3node does show on the Threefold Explorer, but not on the Threefold Dashboard, what can I do?</a></li>